joeholden/Cornea-Connectivity/README.md

 # Cornea-Connectivity
-This script takes in a binary image of cornea's labeled for neurons and finds all interconnected regions of labeling.
-This essentially finds labeled fragments and counts those fragments and colors them randomly to make a new image.
+This script takes in a binary image of a cornea which is labeled for neurons and finds all interconnected regions.
+This essentially finds fragments, counts them, and colors them randomly.
+The re-colored image is output.